-When making final award decisions, OJJDP will consider geographic coverage; providing services to specific populations, including rural and tribal communities; and the peer review process.
-OJJDP expects to award grant funds under this solicitation no later than September 30, 2018.
+When making final award decisions, OJJDP will consider geographic coverage; the provision of services to specific populations, including rural and tribal communities; and the peer review results.
+OJJDP expects to award grant funds under this solicitation no later than September 30, 2019.